 For a more in-depth understanding of how to maintain your concrete tops, please refer to this MAINTENANCE GUIDE.

 Eberhart Furniture designs and produces rustic concrete dining tables.
-Concrete has a special place in our hearts and for several years we have achieved beautiful results with black grey, white and light grey concrete table tops.
+Concrete has a special place in our hearts and for several years we have achieved beautiful results with black grey and light grey concrete table tops.

 At Eberhart, we all mold our concrete tops ourselves.
 Concrete is a building material that basically consists of the binder cement, gravel and water.
 The concrete table tops at Eberhart are made on our South Funen farm, where we produce our furniture.